The Lessons of Diversity and Inclusion

 Diversity and inclusion are essential within the product management space because our cross-functional teams are made better by them.
 We can only build efficacious, best-in-class products with individuals from unique cultures, backgrounds, experiences, and beliefs.

 A diverse product management team powers imagination, ingenuity, and creativity.
 It provides organizations with a competitive edge.
 In addition, when cross-disciplinary teams include individuals from unique ethnicities with different interpretations and experiences, we strengthen our propensity to comprehend the requirements of our current customers, leads, or prospects.

 When product exploration encompasses a wide range of thinking, the product can be built into something everyone can use regardless of race, ethnicity, and circumstances.
 So, if we create products that work for everyone, we can increase our customer base, allowing our organization’s revenue to grow.
 Diversity is essential to build best-in-class products.

-As product leaders, we are the epicenter of our organization - our actions and comportments speaker louder than words.
-To build successful people and products, we must ensure we cater to diverseness.
+As product leaders, we are the epicenter of our organization - our actions and body language speak louder than words.
+To build successful people and products, we must ensure we cater to diversity.
 This can be accomplished by putting the following actions into practice.